Top Markets by Volume

 Kalshi vs. Polymarket fee comparison

-Trading on prediction market platforms comes with a range of fees and costs that can impact your overall returns.
+The trading fees and costs on prediction markets can impact your overall returns.
 The table below has a breakdown of the main fees you’ll encounter on Kalshi and Polymarket.

 | Fee Type | Kalshi | Polymarket |